Melville Monument: 21st-century controversy

-In 2017, the city council, responding to a petition from environmental campaigner, Adam Ramsay, convened a committee to draft the wording of a new plaque to reflect controversial aspects of Dundas' legacy, including his role in the delay in the abolition of the slave trade.
+In 2017, the city council, responding to a petition from environmental campaigner, Adam Ramsay, convened a committee to draft the wording of a new plaque to reflect controversial aspects of Dundas's legacy, including his role in the delay in the abolition of the slave trade.
 The committee included academic and anti-racism campaigner Sir Geoff Palmer.
 The committee also included historian Michael Fry, who argued that, by arguing for "gradual" abolition, Dundas was taking a pragmatic approach to support abolition in a pro-slavery parliament.
 Although the council aimed to install a new plaque by September 2018, the committee's work remained incomplete by 2020.

 In early June 2020, Palmer, responding to the international outcry over the murder of George Floyd, reiterated calls for a new plaque.
 At this time, activity around the monument included graffiti on the pedestal and a petition to remove the monument altogether.
 While a permanent plaque awaited planning, the council installed temporary plaques in July 2020.
 These bore the intended wording of the permanent plaque, which had been drafted by a sub-committee including representatives of the council and Edinburgh World Heritage along with Palmer.
 In response, historian Sir Tom Devine criticised the council's decision-making process as a "kangaroo court".
 He argued Dundas had been "scapegoated" for the delay in the abolition of the slave trade, which, he claimed, would have been impossible at the time in any case.

 In March 2021, the council approved the installation of a permanent plaque "dedicated to the memory of the more than half a million Africans whose enslavement was a consequence of Henry Dundas's actions".
 The plaque also states Dundas "defended and expanded the British empire, imposing colonial rule on indigenous peoples" and "curbed democratic dissent in Scotland".
 The plaque was installed in October 2021, coinciding with the council's launch of a public survey into Edinburgh's colonial legacy and with the creation of the Edinburgh Slavery and Colonial Legacy Review Group, chaired by Palmer.

-In response to the approval of the plaque, two of Dundas' descendants – Jennifer Dundas and Bobby Dundas, the current Viscount Melville – criticised the wording of the plaque.
+In response to the approval of the plaque, two of Dundas's descendants – Jennifer Dundas and Bobby Dundas, the current Viscount Melville – criticised the wording of the plaque.
 They argued their ancestor was one of the first MPs to support abolition and pointed to his role in the legal defence of Joseph Knight in the Knight v.
 Wedderburn: the case which led to the effective abolition of slavery in almost all cases in Scotland.
-Palmer responded by recognising Dundas' role in Knight's case while refuting the claim that Dundas was an abolitionist.
+Palmer responded by recognising Dundas's role in Knight's case while refuting the claim that Dundas was an abolitionist.